ericsonga/TeacherCSP/_sources/CSPStringDecisions/ch13_exercises.rst

         .. tab:: Question

-           Change the code below into a procedure that takes a number and prints the quartile.
+           Change the code below into a procedure that takes a number as a parameter and prints the quartile.
 Be sure to test each quartile.

            .. activecode::  ch13ex8q
                 :nocodelens: